 With family and friends living near and far, sending gifts through the mail is an important part of life — but can sometimes come with challenges.
 From finding the right box to packing your contents securely, make sure your gifts are delivered on time (and in one piece!) with this step-by-step guide.

 If you’re sending gifts during the holidays, begin the process by double checking the 2018 Holiday Shipping Deadlines.
 It’s important to keep those dates in mind so your presents arrive on time—plus, it costs less to ship early rather than waiting until the last minute, and who doesn’t love that?!
-If you have any questions about the different carriers or types of shipping, let us know!
-We’ll be happy to help you figure out which shipping options are best for you.

-STEP 2: Choose the Right Box
+2. Choose the Right Shipping Box

 Use the information you determined about your items size, shape and weight and pick out a box that best suits your shipping needs.
 For help, use the following suggestions: